Found a bee and not sure what to do?

 The bee may even be a queen, in which case, queens establish the next generation of bees, and they need to be allowed every possibility to do just this.

-If you have found a bee that is in a particularly bad way, it is possible that the bee will not survive.
+If you have found a bee that is in a particularly bad way it is possible that the bee will not survive.
 However, bees can surprise us!
 It's worth a try, and it's a great pleasure to help a creature.
 Do not get upset, however, if it does not live.
 There could be a number of reasons, such as an internal parasite or injury.
+If you encounter a bee with damaged wings or limbs, leave it alone and allow nature to take its course.
+Bees do become somewhat more ragged with age, and perhaps after attack, but they will continue to be as busy as they can be, if able.
+I recall sitting on a beach one day when Bombus pascuorum (Common Carder bee) landed on my shorts.
+It clearly had one leg missing, yet flew away moments after.

 I received a wonderful email from a reader, Cheryl Colpman - it just proves that you can make a difference, and I especially like the wonderful idea of dipping a chive flower into the sugar water - the lady has kindly agreed to allow me to add her experience to this website.
 I hope it inspires others:

 What if I have found a bee that is hardly moving.
 The weather is fine and dry.
 What should I do?

-In this case, it is usually best to leave it alone.
+In this case, as stated previously, it is usually best to leave it alone.
 It is possible you may have found a bee that has an internal parasite that is not visible to you, and it may die a natural death.
 On the other hand, it may simply be resting!
 See my page Do bees sleep?

 I have found a bumble bee with lots of mites on its body.
 What should I do?